internetmusic/Example-TRON-Wallets/README.md

 # Example TRON Wallets

-This is a simple app for download you example TRON Wallets
+This is a simple app for download data about your example TRON Wallets.
+This simple app was one of my recruitment tasks that I passed through successfully.

 ![Logo](public/logo_big.png)